 Having Australian education qualifications can be a perfect launch pad to gaining employment in Australia and can open up a number of doors for overseas students.
 Student visas can be a stepping stone for a Graduate visa or may lead you to Employer Sponsored visas or further Skilled visa options.

-This visa may allow parents to permanently live in Australia if their child is:
+This visa may allow parents to temporarily or permanently live in Australia if their child is:

 - a permanent resident;